 Consider the following quick tips to getting the jump on grants before the new cycle begins:

 1. Outline your top three projects for which you need to raise dollars.
 (Typically 9-18 months out from when dollars must be in hand.)
 2. Create a detailed project/program design and budget.

-If some of these tips still have you scratching your head, consider checking out Funding For Good’s free online Resource Library.
+If some of these tips still have you scratching your head, consider checking out Funding For Good’s free stuff page.
 There you will find checklists for program designs, spreadsheets to outline program goals/objectives, sample partnership letters, and even tips for calling potential donors cold turkey!